linea-it/wazp/README.md

 ```
 Can be launched from anywhere.
 Outputs are written in the wazp.cfg file under -workdir-
-Make sur data.cfg describes your data and its location on disc.
+Make sure data.cfg describes your data and its location on disc.